-The large-scale photographs that Sarkissian produces are developed using a large format camera—a life-long practice which relates to the artist’s interest in the role that ‘chance’ plays in capturing hidden narratives through lens-based media.
-Acting simultaneously as an archaeologist and storyteller, the artist employs photographic techniques to conjure landscapes that uncover the collective imprint of conflict in the lives of those who are most often 'left behind'.
-Drawing upon personal and collective memory, Sarkissian’s artworks navigate stories that official records and sources cannot tell.
-Through researched and choreographed scenes, he invites the viewer to consider the formal aspects of the image; to ‘breathe in’ their silence, leaving room for one to evaluate what might exist beneath its surface.
+The life-size photographs that Sarkissian produces are developed using a large format camera—a life-long practice which relates to the artist’s interest in the role that ‘chance’ plays in capturing concealed narratives through lens-based media.
+Acting simultaneously as an archaeologist and storyteller, he employs photographic techniques to conjure landscapes that uncover the collective imprint of conflict in the lives of those who are most often 'left behind'.
+Drawing upon personal and collective memory, Sarkissian uses his own experiences to spearhead researched and choreographed scenes.
+Here, he invites the viewer to consider the formal aspects of the image; to ‘breathe in’ each one's silence, leaving room to evaluate what might exist beneath its surface.

-Bonniers Konsthall is producing Sarkissian's first major monograph, edited by Kholeif and Ringborg.
-It will be published by Bonniers Kontshall in collaboration with Lenz Press and designed by Hans Gremmen.
-The book features original scholarly contributions from major figures, including Marianne Hirsch (Professor, Columbia University); Hannah Feldman (Associate Professor, Northwestern University); Todd Reisz (writer and architect); and Vali Mahlouji (curator and psychoanalyst).
+Bonniers Konsthall and Lenz Press have produced Sarkissian's first major monograph, edited by Dr Omar Kholeif and Dr Theodor Ringborg.
+The book features original scholarly contributions from authors including, Marianne Hirsch (Professor, Columbia University); Hannah Feldman (Associate Professor, Northwestern University); Todd Reisz (writer and architect); and Vali Mahlouji (curator and psychoanalyst).
 A major essay by Kholeif contextualises the artist’s practice alongside an exploratory text by Ringborg.
-The foreword is written jointly by Hoor Al Qasimi, President and Director of Sharjah Art Foundation, Ringborg and Huijts.
+The foreword is authored jointly by Hoor Al Qasimi, President and Director of Sharjah Art Foundation, Ringborg and Huijts.
 The publication is available in the Foundation's three shops, located in Mureijah Square, Flying Saucer and Arts Square.

 Hrair Sarkissian’s photographs reflect on personal memories, using subjectivity as a way to navigate stories that official histories are unable to tell.
 Using traditional documentary techniques in large-scale works, he engages the viewer in a profound consideration of what lies behind the surface of the images, thereby re-evaluating larger historical or social narratives.